 Some patients who have lost all of their natural teeth choose an implant-supported denture in the lower jaw and a traditional denture in the upper jaw.
 Others choose implant-supported dentures in both jaws.

 If you’ve lost many or all of your natural teeth, then you’re likely considering this option for replacing them.
 To decide whether implant-supported dentures are right for you, you’ll need personalized professional advice from a dentist trained in the placement of dental implants in Kirkland.
-Dr. Mark Caggiano of Seattle’s Best Smiles can provide you with top-notch expert advice on this topic.
-If you’re considering implant-supported dentures in Kirkland, please contact our office to book your appointment with Dr. Caggiano.
+Dr. Arkadi Razoumovich of Seattle’s Best Smiles can provide you with top-notch expert advice on this topic.
+If you’re considering implant-supported dentures in Kirkland, please contact our office to book your appointment with Dr. Razoumovich.